hoodiehq/hoodie/README.md

   ]
 }
 ```
+Before your first run, you need to set the admin panel password.
+The doesn't really work yet, so just do `npm start -- --admin-password 123` when you do this the first time.

 That's it!
-Running `npm start` will now serve a hoodie-app from your `www` folder.
+From now on, running `npm start` will now serve a hoodie-app from your `www` folder.

 Run `npm start -- --help` to see more options.